 Refugee Week is a UK-wide festival celebrating the contributions, creativity and resilience of refugees and people seeking sanctuary.
-It takes place every June.
+It takes place every June, during the same week as World Refugee Day on 20 June.

 We have consistently committed to supporting refugees in Cambridge to resettle and feel safe, welcome and part of our community.
 We work closely with local community groups and voluntary organisations, and have been helped with offers of private-rented and housing association properties.

-Join us for a free concert to mark the end of this year’s Refugee Week festival.
-The poet Michael Rosen will lead the concert and perform poetry commissioned for the event.
-School children will perform dances and dramas and musical pieces inspired by his words, as well as their own poetry and music composed in empathy with the refugee experience.
+The poet Michael Rosen led the concert and performed poetry commissioned for the event.
+School children performed dances and dramas and musical pieces inspired by his words, as well as their own poetry and music composed in empathy with the refugee experience.

 - Selfies and book signing with Michael Rosen before and after

-In the past year, more than 5,000 school children have worked with Michael Rosen and historian Helen Weinstein.
-Their compositions reflect on what happens when individuals, families and communities are driven out of their homes, because of war, climate catastrophe, persecution or the threat of genocide.
+More than 5,000 school children worked with Michael Rosen and historian Helen Weinstein.
+Their compositions reflected on what happens when individuals, families and communities are driven out of their homes, because of war, climate catastrophe, persecution or the threat of genocide.

-HistoryWorks are organising this concert on our behalf.
-They have partnered with the Sing! community choir, Cambridgeshire Libraries, and Roving Books.
-Other charity partners include the Refugee Hardship Fund and the Cambridge Convoy Refugee Action Group.
+HistoryWorks organised this concert on our behalf.
+They partnered with the Sing! community choir, Cambridgeshire Libraries, and Roving Books.
+Other charity partners included the Refugee Hardship Fund and the Cambridge Convoy Refugee Action Group.

 Refugee fundraising and Michael Rosen book signing